Cloud Resources

 Configuration

-The last section is provides a template to the Configuration, determining the module source, default values, enabled features and so forth.
+The last section provides a template to the Configuration, determining the module source, default values, enabled features, and so forth.

 spec: